-Cases of COVID-19 have also been identified in Australia and now in other countries.
+Cases of COVID-19 have also been identified in Australia and in other countries.
+These are generally linked to travel to mainland China or exposure to someone who has been in mainland China.

 What are the symptoms of COVID-19?